kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Patch-Release.md

 If you encounter any problem, please contact the @cambpm-release-manager

 ## Close the Branch

 Send an message to #cambpm-announcements in Slack with /cc to @cambpm-dri:

 ```
-Hi Team,

-please stop pushing to the 7.7 branch since we are going to build a patch release.
+Hi Team (@here), please stop pushing to the 7.X / 7.X / 7.X branches since we are going to build a patch release.
 ```

 ## Trigger the Release Build